marcustyphoon/discretize-gear-optimizer-legacy/readme.md

-### This branch is the source for the "old" optimizer code, accessible at [old.discretize.eu](https://old.discretize.eu).
-The optimizer rewrite code is located in the main and staging branches.
+## This repository is a mirror of the old Discretize optimizer code.
+The optimizer rewrite code is located at https://github.com/discretize/discretize-gear-optimizer.

 # 🌌 Discretize.eu - Gear optimizer